-- Thematic overview linking to the Women, Peace and Security resolutions; - Chart with relevant operative paragraphs of SCR 1325; 1820; 1888; and 1889; - Summary of the country-specific resolutions language trends (and graph); - Examples of good practice extracts from country-specific resolutions; - Suggested Security Council action regarding country-specific resolutions.
+- Thematic overview linking to the Women, peace and security resolutions; - Chart with relevant operative paragraphs of SCR 1325; 1820; 1888; and 1889; - Summary of the country-specific resolutions language trends (and graph); - Examples of good practice extracts from country-specific resolutions; - Suggested Security Council action regarding country-specific resolutions.

-The 13 themes utilised by the PeaceWomen Project for this Handbook are a reference framework to examine the Women, Peace and Security agenda.
-They are based on the core paragraphs of SCR 1325 (summarized in the Women, Peace and Security chart of each chapter), and used by practitioners in the area.
+The 13 themes utilised by the PeaceWomen Project for this Handbook are a reference framework to examine the Women, peace and security agenda.
+They are based on the core paragraphs of SCR 1325 (summarized in the women, peace and security chart of each chapter), and used by practitioners in the area.

-Table: The 13 Handbook Themes (number of resolutions with reference): Peacekeeping (108) Conflict Prevention (7) Protection (36) Participation (34) Peace Processes (23) Sexual & Gender-Based Violence (64) Human Rights and IHL (72) Sexual Exploitation & Abuse (SEA) (80) Reconstruction and Peacebuilding (30) Justice and Security Sector Reform (22) Disarmament, Demobilization and Reintegration (DDR) (14) Displacement (8) Humanitarian Assistance (7)
+Table: The 13 themes presented in this Handbook (number of resolutions with reference): Peacekeeping (108) Conflict Prevention (7) Protection (36) Participation (34) Peace Processes (23) Sexual & Gender-Based Violence (64) Human Rights and IHL (72) Sexual Exploitation & Abuse (SEA) (80) Reconstruction and Peacebuilding (30) Justice and Security Sector Reform (22) Disarmament, Demobilization and Reintegration (DDR) (14) Displacement (8) Humanitarian Assistance (7)